-Summer is in full swing — which means now is the perfect time to launch back-to-school sales, promotions and deals.
-Back-to-school shoppers offer a huge opportunity for retailers across a variety of industries, with back-to-school spending in the United States tallying a whopping $29.5 billion from 2006 to 2017.
-In essence, this means that Q3 has the potential to be the most lucrative sales period for many eCommerce owners.
+Summer is coming to a close — which means now is the perfect time to launch back-to-school sales, promotions and deals.
+Back-to-school shoppers offer a huge opportunity for retailers across a variety of industries.

-If you’re gearing up for back-to-school sales and want to know how to target buyers and improve your bottom line this summer, you’re in the right place.
+If you want to know how to target buyers and improve your bottom line, you’re in the right place.

 In this article, we’ll share eight marketing tactics that will help you target back-to-school shoppers on your eCommerce site.